 Treatments.
 Agents.
 ‘The Industry’.
-These are all daunting prospects for a budding screenwriter, but things that need to be tackled in order to find success.
-In the second part of our Q&A, award-winning scriptwriter, editor, and Professional Writing Academy tutor David Roden chats with our Storytelling for Screen students about getting their treatments just right, how to introduce themselves to agents, and the benefits of knowing a friend of a friend of a friend…
+These are all daunting prospects for a budding screenwriter, but things you need to get to grips with as a professional.
+John Yorke Story tutors chat with our Story for Screenwriting students about getting their treatments just right, how to introduce themselves to agents, and the benefits of knowing a friend of a friend of a friend…

-Q: Hi David, thanks for holding this Q&A session.
-How do you master the art of getting a treatment into four pages?
+Q: How do you master the art of getting a treatment into four pages?
 Does it just take practice?

 Q: I have trouble distinguishing a treatment versus a ‘scene-by-scene’.
 I think you’re right in that the story of Jaws could be told in four pages, but a detailed scene-by-scene – which is what some people see a treatment as – would be very difficult to précis in such a way.